 Here C is volumetric sediment concentration, Ws is settling velocity, and E is the rate of sediment pick-up from the bed.
 In aeolian transport of dry sand and alluvial-river transport, induration processes are weak or absent and so the bed has negligible intergrain cohesion.
 C tends to E/Ws over a saturation length scale that is inversely proportional to Ws (for dz/dt > 0) or E (for dz/dt <0).
 This scale is typically short, e.g. ~1-20m, for the case of a saltating sand on Earth (Kok et al., 2012).
 Our simplifying assumption that Dand therefore Cimplies that this saturation length scale is large compared to the morphodynamic feedback of interest.
-For the case of net deposition (dz/dt > 0) this could correspond to settling-out of sediment stirred up by dust storms (Vaughan et al., 2010).
-These events have characteristic length scales >102 km, larger than the scale of Gale’s mound and justifying the approximation of uniform D (Szwast et al., 2006).
-For the case of net erosion (dz/dt < 0), small E implies a detachment-limited system where sediments have some cohesive strength (e.g., damp or cemented sediment, bedrock, crust formation).
-The necessary degree of early induration is not large: for example, 6-10 mg/g chloride salt increases the threshold wind stress for saltation by a factor of e (Nickling, 1984).
-Shallow diagenetic cementation (McLennan & Grotzinger, 2008) could be driven by snowmelt, rainfall, or fog.
+For the case of net deposition (dz/dt > 0) this could correspond to settling-out of sediment stirred up by dust storms (e.g. Vaughan et al., 2010).
+These events have characteristic length scales >102 km (Szwast et al., 2006), larger than the scale of Gale’s mound and justifying the approximation of uniform D. For the case of net erosion (dz/dt < 0), small E implies a detachment-limited system where sediment has some cohesion.
+The necessary degree of induration is not large: for example, 6-10 mg/g chloride salt increases the threshold wind stress for saltation by a factor of e (Nickling, 1984).
 Fluid pressure alone cannot abrade the bed, and the gain in entrained-particle mass from particle impact equals the abrasion susceptibility, ~2 ×10-6 for basalt under modern Mars conditions (Bridges et al., 2012) and generally <<1 for cohesive materials, preventing runaway adjustment of C to E/Ws.
-Detachment-limited erosion is clearly appropriate for slope-wind erosion on modern Mars (because sediment mounds form yardangs, shed boulders, and have high thermal inertia), and is probably a better approximation to ancient erosion processes than is transport-limited erosion (given the evidence for ancient near-surface liquid water, shallow diagenesis, and soil crusts) (McLennan & Grotzinger, 2008; Arvidson et al., 2010; Manga et al., 2012).
+Detachment-limited erosion is clearly appropriate for slope-wind erosion on modern Mars (because sediment mounds form yardangs and shed boulders, indicating that they are cohesive/indurated), and is probably a better approximation to ancient erosion processes than is transport-limited erosion (given the evidence for ancient near-surface liquid water, shallow diagenesis, and soil crusts; e.g., McLennan & Grotzinger, 2008).

-This makes testable predictions for MSL.
-For example, the key role attributed to suspended sediment during mound growth predicts that particles too large to be suspended will be uncommon, except as aggregates (Sullivan et al., 2008).
-Slope-wind enhanced erosion could, however, contribute to erosion of a mound made of coarse intact grains.